Milk Production and Your High-Risk Baby

 If you truly don't need the extra milk, consider donating it to other mothers in need.

 Most mothers would much rather make more than their baby needs than to discover they are no longer making enough.
-If the amount you are making is causing you discomfort or pain, consult a certified lactation consultant or your doctor.
+If the amount you are making is causing you discomfort or pain, consult a certified lactation consultant or your healthcare provider.